Drivers face being stranded as Arctic air brings snow and ice to parts of UK

 Met Office meteorologist Liam Eslick said that temperatures will be about 5C to 6C lower than usual for this time of year.

-A snow and ice warning is in place from 3am on Monday until 9am on Tuesday across Northern Ireland.
+A snow and ice warning is in place from 3am on Monday until 9am on Tuesday across Northern Ireland with another for ice in place until 11am on Monday across parts of north east Wales and north west England from Liverpool to the West Midlands.

 In Scotland, a similar warning is in place in northern areas until midnight on Monday.
 The warning area will then spread across the whole of Scotland and into northern England on Tuesday.